akvanaparthy/Docugent/DEPLOYMENT.md

 # Deployment Guide for Docugent

-This guide will walk you through deploying Docugent to Vercel using your Pro plan.
+This guide will walk you through deploying Docugent with local LLM support.

 ## Prerequisites

-- Vercel Pro account
+- Node.js 18+
+- Local LLM server (e.g., LM Studio, Ollama)
 - GitHub repository with your code
-- OpenAI API key
 - Basic understanding of environment variables

 ## Step-by-Step Deployment